DestinoAS/Destinet.HttpProxyClient/README.md

 # HTTPProxyClient

 Client based on the Microsoft Yarp project (https://github.com/microsoft/reverse-proxy).
-The Yarp project is intended to build a complete proxy server.
-If you however want to implement the proxy functionality into your own product this project is for you.
+The Yarp project is a toolkit for developing high-performance HTTP reverse proxy applications.
+However in the Yarp project the actual proxying part functionality is internal and are not available as a standalone feature.
+If you, like me, want to implement the proxy functionality into your own product this project is for you.

 A NuGet package is available here: https://www.nuget.org/packages/Destinet.HttpProxyClient/